New York Dolls: Musical style

 By contrast, Robert Christgau preferred for them to not be categorized as a glam rock band, but instead as "the best hard-rock band since the Rolling Stones".
 Robert Hilburn, writing for the Los Angeles Times, said that the band exhibited a strong influence from the Rolling Stones, but had distinguished themselves by Too Much Too Soon (1974) as "a much more independent, original force" because of their "definite touch of the humor and carefreeness of early (ie. mid-1950s) rock".
 Simon Reynolds felt that, by their 2009 album Cause I Sez So, the band exhibited the sound "not of the sloppy, rambunctious Dolls of punk mythology but of a tight, lean hard-rock band."

+Legacy

+According to the Encyclopedia of Popular Music (1995), the New York Dolls were "one of the most influential rock bands of the last 20 years".
+They influenced Aerosmith, Kiss, David Bowie, the Sex Pistols, the Clash, Japan, the Cramps, Hanoi Rocks, Guns N' Roses, the Smiths, D Generation, Morrissey, the Undertones, Joan Jett & the Blackhearts, the Jesus and Mary Chain, Billy Idol, Terry Chambers of XTC, Def Leppard, R.E.M., the Replacements, Soul Asylum, Alice in Chains, Soundgarden, Bruce Fairweather and Stone Gossard of Green River and Mother Love Bone (the latter also of Pearl Jam), Ruby and the Rednecks, Hollywood Brats, Hoodoo Gurus, the Scientists, Palaye Royale, Marilyn Manson, Jetboy, Rock City Angels, the Libertines, and Manic Street Preachers.
+Writer Sean Sennett credited the band as part of a legacy of raunchy, influential rock bands predated by the Rolling Stones, succeeded by Aerosmith and Hanoi Rocks, and eventually by Guns N' Roses.
+By the time the band's debut album was released, they had already spawned a number of derivative bands in New York.
+Two of the earliest groups they inspired were Kiss and Aerosmith, which would in turn become two of the most influential bands in rock music, especially hard rock and heavy metal.
+Hanoi Rocks' music and aesthetic were heavily inspired by the New York Dolls and would go on to have a significant influence themselves.